 For example, some of the top-selling bone broth protein powder products in 2017 (not to be confused with premade fresh or frozen bone broth) tested positive for chemical additives, heavy metals, and other carcinogens.
 Of course, you’ll never find these additives listed on a food label—but it’s worth mentioning, as you’re more likely to ingest chemical additives with powdered food products than when you consume them in their whole form.

 However, this isn’t to say premade liquid bone broths are guaranteed to be free from additives and preservatives.
 Some have been found to contain yeast extract or lactic acid.
-While neither of these are synthetically derived, some people are sensitive to yeast.

 Step 4: Is It Made with Organic Ingredients?